Sumandora/tarasande/README.md

 - Vehicle Speed
 - Elytra Flight
 - Baritone Sprint Jump
-- Use Mixins to remove the hit and particle handlers from trajectory fake arrows
 - BowAimbot
 - More Anti Bots (Mode which checks if the entity tries to stay out of the line of sight)
 - Inventory management